Our governing body of the College - the Corporation - has 17 members.

 How does the Corporation operate?

-Our full board meets four times a year plus there are also five different committees with each governor a member of at least one:
+Our full board meets ten times a year plus there are also three different committees:

-- Audit Committee (which meets three/four times a year)
+- Audit Committee (which meets at least twice a year)

 - Search (which advises the Corporation on membership issues and meets when needed)